 What is a Common Law Marriage in Colorado?

-In Colorado, a common law marriage can be defined as a marriage between a man and a woman that is based on the couple’s agreement to have a marital relationship and not based on a formal ceremony or other legal formality.
+In Colorado, a common law marriage can be defined as a marriage between a man and a woman that is based on the couple’s agreement to have a marital relationship and not based on a formal ceremony or legal formality.

 There are numerous factors, however, that must exist for a relationship to be recognized as a common law marriage.
 Simply because a couple has lived together for a period of time does not mean they meet the requirements.
-In some situations, a couple can cohabitate for 10, 15, even 20 years and still not be considered married under common law.
+In some situations, a couple can cohabitate for 10, 15, or even 20 years and still not be considered married under common law.
 So how is a common law marriage determined in Colorado?
 Couples seeking common law designation must meet the following basic criteria, although the court will also look at other aspects of the relationship:

-- Consenting to the marriage;
+- Consenting to the marriage

-- Having the reputation in the community as being married.
+- Having the reputation in the community as being married

-Is there such a thing as a “Common Law Divorce”?
+Dissolving a Common Law Marriage: Is there such a thing as a “Common Law Divorce”?

 Many couples believe that avoiding the legal marriage designation makes things simpler.
-But in the end, should things not work out as you and your partner had hoped and dreamed, and you have a common law marriage, you may find yourself facing the same complicated (and unfortunately, contentious) path to separation as a traditionally married couple.
+But in the end, should things not work out as you and your partner had hoped and dreamed, and you have a common law marriage, you may find yourself facing the same complicated path to separation as a traditionally married couple.